CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250331-multiplexing_and_udp.md

 But these days bit flip rarely happens, and checksum is useful!
 Also, it is simple so it can be implemented in hardware!

+Unfortunately, UDP checksum is optional...
+If checksum field is 0, it means checksum is not used.
+If an actual checksum is 0, we shoule set checksum field to all 1s.

 ### Is UDP faster?

 Actually, TCP can be faster!